winsleague/winsleague/README.md

 ## Running Database Migrations

-Make sure the containers are running first.

-    $ (cd src; docker-compose run webapp /webapp/server/node_modules/.bin/sequelize db:migrate)
+    $ (cd src; docker-compose run -e LOG_LEVEL=debug webapp grunt db:migrate)

-Sequelize automatically syncs the database when the webapp starts.
-However, this only creates and drops tables -- it doesn't run pending migrations.
-That is currently done manually but we should figure out how to automate them as part of the deploy process.
+    Documentation on writing migrations can be found [here](http://umigrate.readthedocs.org/projects/db-migrate/en/latest/)

 ## Adding or Removing Node Packages

-When changing either the client or server's `package.json`, update the version number and then run `npm shrinkwrap --dev` in `src/webapp/client` and `src/webapp/server`.
+When changing the `package.json`, update the version number and then run `npm shrinkwrap --dev` in `src/webapp`.
 This ensures everyone is using the exact same package versions.

 ## Rebuilding Docker Images